 How Emergency Housing Vouchers work: An EHV is similar to a Section 8 voucher but with special provisions for people in crisis.
 With an EHV, you receive rental assistance to move into an apartment in the private market.
 The assistance covers a portion of the rent, and you pay the rest (typically 30% of your income).
 EHVs come with supportive services case management to help you find housing, maintain your tenancy, and connect to other services you need.

 Important: The EHV program is facing a critical challenge.
 In 2025, HUD announced that public housing authorities have received their final funding allocation for new EHV vouchers.
 This means funds may be depleted by the end of fiscal year 2026.
 Currently, more than 56,000 families are receiving assistance through EHV.
 These families are at risk of losing their housing when EHV funding ends unless Congress approves additional funding.
 This is a real, ongoing crisis.
 If you're considering EHV, apply immediately if you qualify—don't wait.
+(Note: EHV funding status is subject to change.
+We monitor this and will update this page as new information becomes available.
+Last reviewed March 2026.)

 How to access Emergency Housing Vouchers: You cannot apply directly to HUD for an EHV.
 Instead, you work through your local Continuum of Care (CoC), which is the coordinating body for homeless services in your area.
 When you call 211 and explain you're experiencing homelessness, the counselor can connect you to your local CoC coordinated entry system.
 The CoC will assess your situation, determine your priority, and connect you to an EHV program if you qualify and if vouchers are available.
 Time matters here—apply as soon as you're eligible.